aspose-html-cloud/aspose-html-cloud-dotnet/README.md

   Options | Description
  ------------ | -------------
-[GIFConversionOptions](docs/ConversionOptions.md#GIFConversionOptions) | Converting source file or url to single or several images in GIF format.
+[GIFConversionOptions](docs/ConversionOptions.md#GIFConversionOptions) | Converting source file or URL to single or several images in GIF format.
-[JPEGConversionOptions](docs/ConversionOptions.md#JPEGConversionOptions) | Converting source file or url to single or several images in JPEG format.
+[JPEGConversionOptions](docs/ConversionOptions.md#JPEGConversionOptions) | Converting source file or URL to single or several images in JPEG format.
-[PNGConversionOptions](docs/ConversionOptions.md#PNGConversionOptions) | Converting source file or url to single or several images in PNG format.
+[PNGConversionOptions](docs/ConversionOptions.md#PNGConversionOptions) | Converting source file or URL to single or several images in PNG format.
-[TIFFConversionOptions](docs/ConversionOptions.md#TIFFConversionOptions) | Converting source file or url to single or several images in TIFF format.
+[TIFFConversionOptions](docs/ConversionOptions.md#TIFFConversionOptions) | Converting source file or URL to single or several images in TIFF format.
-[BMPConversionOptions](docs/ConversionOptions.md#BMPConversionOptions) | Converting source file or url to single or several images in BMP format.
+[BMPConversionOptions](docs/ConversionOptions.md#BMPConversionOptions) | Converting source file or URL to single or several images in BMP format.
-[PDFConversionOptions](docs/ConversionOptions.md#PDFConversionOptions) | Converting source file or url to PDF.
+[PDFConversionOptions](docs/ConversionOptions.md#PDFConversionOptions) | Converting source file or URL to PDF.
-[XPSConversionOptions](docs/ConversionOptions.md#XPSConversionOptions) | Converting source file or url to XPS.
+[XPSConversionOptions](docs/ConversionOptions.md#XPSConversionOptions) | Converting source file or URL to XPS.
-[MarkdownConversionOptions](docs/ConversionOptions.md#MarkdownConversionOptions) | Converting source file or url to Markdown.
+[MarkdownConversionOptions](docs/ConversionOptions.md#MarkdownConversionOptions) | Converting source file or URL to Markdown.

 ### SaveTo...